David Schwarz (aviation inventor): First airship thoughts

 Schwarz first became interested in airships during the 1880s.
 This occurred while working away from home supervising the felling of some forest land.
 As the work took longer than planned, he had his wife send him books to while away the evenings.
 These included a mechanics textbook.
 Although Schwarz became excited, it is not certain that this inspired him to build his own airship.
 His lumber business suffered due to his obsession and, like other aviation pioneers, his project attracted mockery.
 Nevertheless, his wife Melanie supported him.
 Schwarz proposed aluminium, then a very new material, for construction.

-First airship in Russia

 Having worked out the design of an all-metal airship, Schwarz then offered his ideas to the Austro-Hungarian war minister.
 Some interest was shown, but the government was not ready to provide financial support.

 The Russian military attaché, a technically educated man, advised Schwarz to demonstrate his airship in St. Petersburg, where an airship using Schwarz's ideas was built in 1893.
 Schwarz, and later his widow, assumed that test flights would also be made there, but this did not happen.
 He began construction in late 1892, with the industrialist Carl Berg supplying the aluminium and necessary funding.